 5. Website Has Some Functionality Issues

 No website is perfect, but TaxSlayer’s has enough errors and functionality issues to impact the user experience.
-Though the return preparation process was generally smooth for me, I encountered “page not found” errors in TaxSlayer’s help database.
-I was also directed to a particularly egregious missing page from the site’s main navigation bar.
+Though the return preparation process is generally smooth for me, I have encountered “page not found” errors in TaxSlayer’s help database before.
+A couple years back, I was directed to a particularly egregious missing page from the site’s main navigation bar, though that particular issue appears to be fixed now.
 And I experienced several timeouts when navigating to TaxSlayer pages from search engine results pages.

 Few people enjoy preparing and filing their taxes, but not everyone has the same relationship with the IRS, state revenue authorities, and their tax preparer.
 If your tax situation is simple and straightforward, your highest priorities are likely to be filling out your return as quickly and cheaply as possible, and maximizing your refund.
 If your situation is more complicated, avoiding an audit is likely to be a major concern.